-Attention: Before using for the first time, it is essential to flush the entire water supply through with clean warm water.
+A WARNING: Before using for the first time, it is essential to flush the entire water supply through with clean warm water.
 Always mount the cowl cover when the water heater is not being operated!
+Drain the water heater is not being operated!
 Drain the water heater if there is a risk of frost!
 There shall be no claims under guarantee for damage caused by frost!